-- Journal entry testing, with a focus on large manual journals to unusual account codes, including: - Manual journals with unusual account combinations such as those between the Fund Account and the Statement of Net Assets, - Journals posted to suspense accounts, and, - Journals with blank descriptions. - Obtaining independent confirmations of material investment valuations and cash balances at the year end. - Including valuation specialists within the audit team to challenge the valuation of annuity policy valuations in the investments.
+- Journal entry testing, with a focus on large manual journals to unusual account codes, including: - Manual journals with unusual account combinations - Journals posted to suspense accounts; and - Journals with blank descriptions. - Obtaining independent confirmations of material investment valuations and cash balances at the year end. - Including valuation specialists within the audit team to challenge the valuation of annuity policy valuations in the investments.